The64thGamer/cheeseepedia/content/wiki/holiday-2006.md

 - New Birthday (Birthday 2002)
 - Go Santa Go

-**Birthday Break**: Happy Holidays logo with music (reused from Holiday Party) set to a 1 minute or 2 minute countdown.
-This would then lead into the Birthday show.
+**Birthday Break**: Happy Holidays logo with music (reused from Holiday Party) set to a 1 or 2-minute countdown, which would then lead to the Birthday show.